 Dr. Eric Anderson

-loves working with pets and their owners.
-He grew up loving and hugging a large variety of pets.
+Dr. Anderson grew up with a passion for animals of all shapes and sizes.
 From the time he was a small boy, he always wanted to be a veterinarian.
-What is not to like.
-Now, he is the Director and Chief of Staff of the Best Friend’s Veterinary Center.
-Dr. Anderson has been voted the “Best Veterinarian on Whidbey” by The Whidbey News Times readership poll again and again.
-He prides himself in his advanced, post-doctoral education.
-He has an especially strong background in orthopedic surgery and ultrasonography.
-He has taken the advanced orthopedic course work from Ohio State University.
-He is also one of only a very small number of veterinarians in Washington who are certified to perform the Tibia Plateau Leveling Operation (TPLO) for cruciate ligament knee repair.
+In 1980, he opened Best Friend's Veterinary Center, where he remains to be a practicing doctor, director, and chief of staff.
+Dr. Anderson has been voted the “Best Veterinarian on Whidbey” by The Whidbey News Times readership poll several times.
+He prides himself in his advanced, post-doctoral education and has an especially strong background in orthopedic surgery and ultrasonography.
+He has taken the advanced orthopedic course work from Ohio State University and is part of a small number of veterinarians in Washington who are certified to perform the Tibia Plateau Leveling Operation (TPLO) for cruciate ligament knee repair.

 Frustrated by an absence of critical care options for pets in the area, in 2005 Dr. Anderson led local colleagues to form the Pet Emergency Center, which now serves the emergency needs of critical care patients throughout Island and Skagit Counties.
 In 2007, after years of planning, training, and implementation, Drs.
 Anderson and Williams started the Thyroid Treatment Center in Mount Vernon.
 The Thyroid Treatment Center treats cats that otherwise would die from hyperthyroidism.
 The TTC is only one of three privately operated veterinary thyroid treatment centers in the entire state.

 Dr. Erica Anderson Syring

-is a Whidbey Island native and graduate of Ross University.
-Dr Erica and her husband Aaron live here on Whidbey Island with daughters Payton and Reagan, two french bulldogs Ruby and Fergie, Izzy the lab, and their loveable cat Mooch.
+Dr. Syring is a Whidbey Island native and graduate of Ross University.
+She and her husband, Aaron, live on Whidbey Island with daughters Payton and Reagan, along with their fur babies, Ruby and Fergie the French bulldogs, Izzy the lab, Sadie the Shetland sheepdog, George the golden retriever and their lovable cat Mooch.
 Her interests in veterinary medicine include internal medicine and soft tissue surgery.
 In her free time she enjoys family and friend get togethers, snow and water skiing and scuba diving.